 Ambassador Wolf Program

 However, many Americans are determined to possess the things they cherish.
 As public interest in nature increases, so does private ownership of wild animals.
-Today, there are more wolves confined to life in a cage than one can find living in the wild of the United States.
-Ex-pet wolves and wolf dog crosses area being cast away at alarming rates.
-Many end up homeless or are simply destroyed before they hit three-years-old.
-Mission: Wolf takes in the wolves and wolf-dog crosses that we can, however, we turn away homeless animals each week and has turned down over 6,000 requests over the years.
+Today, there are more wolves confined to life in a cage than can be found living in the wild of the United States.
+Ex-pet wolves and wolf-dog hybrids are being cast away at alarming rates.
+Many end up homeless or are simply destroyed before they reach their second birthday.
+Mission: Wolf takes in all of the wolves and wolf-dog hybrids that we can; however, we receive new re-homing requests every week and have turned down over 6,000 such requests over the years.

 Click here for Ambassador Wolf Program Host Set-Up Checklist